-Protecting our environment is a guiding principle at GLS – and one that is brought to life by employees across Europe.
+Protecting our environment is a guiding principle at GLS and one that is brought to life by employees across the Group.

 In 2008, GLS launched its ThinkGreen environmental initiative in order to coordinate and proactively foster the diverse array of activities within the GLS Group.